Leyte (province): Contemporary

-Marcos dictatorship
+Martial law era

 The beginning months of the 1970s had marked a period of turmoil and change in the Philippines, as well as in Leyte.
 During his bid to be the first Philippine president to be re-elected for a second term, Ferdinand Marcos launched an unprecedented number of foreign debt-funded public works projects.
 This caused the Philippine economy to take a sudden downwards turn known as the 1969 Philippine balance of payments crisis, which led to a period of economic difficulty and a significant rise of social unrest.
 With only a year left in his last constitutionally allowed term as president, Ferdinand Marcos placed the Philippines under Martial Law in September 1972 and thus retained the position for fourteen more years.
 This period in Philippine history is remembered for the Marcos administration's record of human rights abuses, particularly targeting political opponents, student activists, journalists, religious workers, farmers, and others who fought against the Marcos dictatorship.

 In Leyte particularly, Human Rights documentors were able to identify numerous cases of murders, abductions, tortures, maulings, as well as hamleting of communities in the towns of Abuyog, Javier, Mac Arthur Burauen, Hindang, Hilongos, Baybay, Inopacan and Mahaplag and in the Southern Leyte Barangays of San Juan, Anahawan, Hinunangan and Sodong - all in the year 1985 alone.
 The hamlet created by the military in Barangay Pikasor in the Municipality of Abuyog was particularly notable because paramilitary forces massacred the residents who had been gathered there that year.

 This era also saw the construction of the San Juanico Bridge between Samar and Leyte, which began as one of the high-visibility foreign-loan funded projects of Ferdinand Marcos’ 1969 reelection campaign, and finished four years later in time to be inaugurated on then-First Lady Imelda Marcos' birthday on July 2, 1973.
 The project was initially criticised as a white elephant by officials at the National Economic and Development Authority, noting that it was "useless and expensive to maintain", because its average daily traffic was too low to justify the cost of its construction.
 As a result, its construction has been associated with what has been called the Marcoses' "edifice complex" although economic activity in Samar and Leyte has since finally caught up with the bridge's intended function.
 At the time, its name was used as a slang term for onte of the torture methods used by the Marcos dictatorship, in which a person being beaten while the victim's head and feet lay on separate beds and the body is suspended as though to form a bridge.